EdgeOne CLI

 8. Switching Accounts

-If you need to switch to another Tencent Cloud account, execute the following commands and log in again:
+Switch to another Tencent Cloud account, execute the following commands then log in again:

 edgeone switch